-The NSW Child Safe Standards for Permanent Care were developed by the NSW Children's Guardian, the out-of-home care sector and key peak organisations.
-The Standards establish the minimum requirements of agencies delivering out-of-home care services.
+The NSW Child Safe Standards for Permanent Care were developed by the NSW Children's Guardian, the OOHC sector and key peak organisations.
+The Standards establish the minimum requirements of agencies delivering OOHC services.
 They ensure that the rights of children are upheld and that children receive quality services.

-Standard 2 - Providing a positive care environment
+Standard 2 - Providing a Positive Care Environment

 "Children and young people are cared for in safe, nurturing environments that are suited to their specific needs."
 Standard 2 further requires that the permanent placement principles and Aboriginal and Torres Strait Islander placement principles must guide placement decisions.

-The Permanency Case Management Policy and the Aboriginal Permanency Case Management Policy.
+The Permanency Case Management Policy and the Aboriginal Permanency Case Management Policy

 These two policies and the associated rules and practice guidance are designed to explain the way we achieve safety, permanency and well-being for vulnerable children.
-The Permanency Case Management Policy clarifies the different roles and responsibilities of

-Department of Communities and Justice (DCJ) and Permanency Support Program (PSP) Service Providers.
+The Permanency Case Management Policy clarifies the different roles and responsibilities of Department of Communities and Justice (DCJ) and PSP service providers.
 The Aboriginal Case Management Policy supports casework staff to engage early with Aboriginal families to shape case planning and identity tailored solutions to keep children safe with their family and community.